metadata toggle

 Special precautions for use

-Use of the product should be based on susceptibility testing of the bacteria isolated from the animal.
-If this is not possible, therapy should be based on local (regional, farm level) epidemiological information about susceptibility of the target bacteria.
+Use of the product be based on identification and susceptibility testing of the target pathogen(s).
+If this is not possible, therapy should be based on epidemiological information and knowledge of susceptibility of the target pathogens at farm level, or at local/regional level.

 A high rate of in vitro resistance has been demonstrated in European strains of Brachyspira hyodysenteriae implying that the product will not be sufficiently efficacious against swine dysentery.